-The inspired order of Bible books was originally set by Ezra the prophet (for the Old Testament) and the Apostle John (for the New Testament).
-Many years after they died, however, their arrangement of Scripture was CHANGED.
-Who changed the original arrangement of God's word?
+The originally inspired order of Bible books was set by Ezra the prophet (for the Old Testament) and the Apostle John (for the New Testament).
+Many years after John died, however, their arrangement was changed.
+Who changed the inspired arrangement of the Bible?
 Why did they do it?
-Why does it matter TODAY?

-Ezra divided the Bible books (manuscripts) that compose the Old Testament into three major divisions.
+Ezra divided the books (manuscripts) of the Bible that compose the Old Testament into three major divisions.
 These divisions are called the Law, the Prophets, and the Writings (or Psalms).
-Jesus Christ, in his first appearance to the disciples after his resurrection, validated this order when he said, "These are the words which I spoke to you while I was still with you, that all things must be fulfilled which were written in the LAW of Moses and the PROPHETS and the PSALMS (or Writings) concerning Me" (Luke 24:44).
+Jesus Christ validated this order of the Bible when he said, "These are the words which I spoke to you while I was still with you, that all things must be fulfilled which were written in the LAW of Moses and the PROPHETS and the PSALMS (or Writings) concerning Me" (Luke 24:44).

 God originally inspired the entire Bible to have seven divisions (seven symbolizes spiritual perfection) with a total of forty-nine (seven times seven or perfection multiplied perfectly) manuscripts.
 This is VASTLY different from modern translations of Scripture (like the KJV, NKJV, NIV, etc.) which have NO divisions, NO logical arrangement of manuscripts and contain 17 MORE manuscripts than what was intended!

 It was the fourth-century priest Jerome (c.
 347 to 420 A.D.) who rearranged the Scriptures to what we have today.
 He changed the inspired original order of God's word for political and ecclesiastical reasons.